jeffbruce/SpredNonDicomUpload/README.md

 - upload process is now interactive
     - when you're uploading such a large amount of data someone should probably oversee the process
     - the script is safe to run without interactivity because it will automatically shut off if it fails during one step of the process, and will notify the user what subject and action (create subject, session, scan, resource, file) that it failed on
-	  - a bit torn on whether interactive mode should be optional and therefore a command line argument
+	  - a bit torn on whether interactive mode should be optional or a command line argument
 - decided not to refactor methods so that instead of passing spred id and MINC filename around, you pass an object or namedtuple, because it would just be extra work
 - extending this module to work with any non-DICOM data would be difficult
 	  - however, this script is still a useful code skeleton for people with their own non-DICOM data